 Bergen is surrounded by majestic mountains and fjords.
 There are many colorful wooden houses and small boats to look at.
-One of the main attractions s taking a funicular from the town center to one of the surrounding mountains to enjoy some sweeping views or to go on a hike.
+One of the main attractions is taking a funicular from the town center to one of the surrounding mountains to enjoy some sweeping views or to go on a hike.

 Amsterdam is famous for its beautiful houses sitting on the sides of canals, biking culture, and the Red Light District.
-One of the most colorful experiences in Amsterdam is going to the Bloemenmarkt that is the world’s only floating flower market.
+One of the most colorful experiences in Amsterdam is going to the Bloemenmarkt which is the world’s only floating flower market.

 Tallinn is known for its historic Old Town with its well-preserved medieval architecture.
 Be sure to climb up Toompea Hill to see the views of the Old Town from above.
 There is a viewing platform from which you can see red rooftops, bell towers, and a harbor.